 - Duty planner available for phone contact from the Lerderderg Library in Bacchus Marsh between 8.30am and 5.00pm Monday to Friday.

-If you have already submitted an application for a planning permit and wish to modify your proposal in process before a decision is made, please complete and submit this form.
+To modify your proposal after you've submitted it and before a decision is made, complete and submit this form.
 Please note that a fee may be charged if the application has already been advertised.

 If you need specialist help with your planning application the following links are provided:

-- Licenced Surveyors (DOC, 33.45 KB) for subdivision, re-establishment, and title restrictions
+- Licensed Surveyors for subdivision, re-establishment, and title restrictions

-- Geotechincal Consultants (DOC, 36.89 KB) for Land Capability Assessments before installing a septic system
+- Geotechnical Consultants for Land Capability Assessments before installing a septic system

-- Bushfire Consultants (DOC, 53.3 KB) to for bushfire hazard site/landscape assessment,bushfire management statement including BAL rating
+- Bushfire Consultants for bushfire hazard site/landscape assessment.

 What happens next?

 Incomplete applications may be returned to you with a list of things you need to provide Council before your application is accepted.
-Once accepted, your application may require public notice (advertising) and referral to external body such as a water authority, fire authority or roads authority.
+Once accepted, your application may require public notice (advertising) and may be referred to water, roads or fire authorities if necessary..